Program Director, Duke Campus Farm

-Assistant Professor of the Practice at the Duke Franklin Humanities Institute
+Assistant Professor of the Practice, Duke Franklin Humanities Institute

 Dr. Saskia Cornes took the helm at the Duke Campus Farm in June 2014.
 She received her formal farm training on the 30-acre farm at UC Santa Cruz’s Center for Agroecology and Sustainable Food Systems (known as the Farm & Garden), where she started as an apprentice and ended as an instructor.
 But most of her farming knowledge comes from farming alongside others – mainly with small-scale organic growers, but also with college students, chefs, and at-risk youth, including stints at the Stone Barns Center for Food and Agriculture, Added Value/Red Hook Community Farm, and smallholdings in India, Scotland and Spain.
 She has been working in and around the campus farm movement since 2009, designing experiential curricula in critical food studies for Columbia University, the University of San Francisco, UC Santa Cruz and Hostos Commmunity College.
 Saskia holds a PhD in English Literature from Columbia University and teaches in the environmental humanities through Duke's Franklin Humanities Institute.
 When she’s not out in the field, she’s bringing the field to campus, working with departments and programs across Duke to rethink our relationship to food and to the land and people that grow it.

 Assistant Program Manager

-Emily supports DCF’s educational programming and student engagement by building connections across student, faculty and community spheres.
+Emily supports DCF’s co-curricular programming and student engagement by building connections across student, faculty and community spheres.
 Emily has been with the farm since its inception in 2010.
 She enjoys connecting with other campus farms to strengthen the broader movement toward developing interdisciplinary, experiential food systems education.
 When Emily isn’t busy working alongside the student farm crew or scheming DCF’s next co-curricular program, she’s probably chatting with a neighbor.

 Meet The 2022-2023 Academic Year Student Crew!